DreamEcho100/maze/packages/env/READEME.md

 - **Custom Callbacks for Errors & Access:**
   - **`onValidationError`:** Triggered when validation fails, so you can log issues or halt execution as needed.
-  - **`onInvalidAccess`:** Invoked when there’s an attempt to access a server-only variable on the client side.
+  - **`onInvalidAccess`:** Invoked when there's an attempt to access a server-only variable on the client side.

 - **Runtime Environment Merging:**
   Combine multiple sources of environment variables—including additional extended schemas—into a unified environment object.